 During recent summer programs, Encampers:

-- Lived in their Encampment community with youth and adults from many cultures and backgrounds.
+- Lived and worked in their Encampment community with youth and adults from many cultures and backgrounds.

-- Explored the relationship between art and politics.
+- Created while exploring the relationship between art and politics.

 - Developed their leadership potential.